agiacalone/cecs-326-lab-semaphores-revamp/README.md

 * Q7.
 How do I determine the size of a struct in bytes?

-## Caesar Cypher
+## Caesar Cipher
-If you want to know a brief history of the Caesar Cypher, feel free to read the [Wikipedia page](https://en.wikipedia.org/wiki/Caesar_cipher) for a summary.
+If you want to know a brief history of the Caesar Cipher, feel free to read the [Wikipedia page](https://en.wikipedia.org/wiki/Caesar_cipher) for a summary.
 The wikipedia page also offers some formulas and examples that might help reinforce your understanding.

 In C, characters are represented as chars, which are typically one byte of memory.
 They also have a numerical value, such as `65` for `A`, `90` for `Z`, `97` for `a`, and `122` for `z`.
 A full list of values can be seen here:
 ![ASCII Table](https://www.asciitable.com/asciifull.gif "An ASCII Table").

-We can utilize this in order to both encrypt and decrypt information using a Caesar Cypher.
-While Caesar Cyphers are not cryptographically secure, they are a nice introduction to the idea of data obfuscation.
+We can utilize this in order to both encrypt and decrypt information using a Caesar Cipher.
+While Caesar Ciphers are not cryptographically secure, they are a nice introduction to the idea of data obfuscation.
 For the purposes of this assignment, the **Barrier** struct contains a field called **spell**.
 This is a char array of a size determined in the `dungeon_settings.h` file.
 Every alphabetical character that is put into the **Barrier**'s **spell** field will use the first character in the array as the shift value.
 So for example, if the first character were `T`, it would represent a shift of `84`.

 Notice that in that example the value of `84 > 26`, and thus the shift would be greater than the number of characters in the alphabet.
 You will have to "roll" the numbers using modulo in order to keep them within the same alphabet.
 Capitalization will remain consistent.
 If a character in the **spell** field is capitalized, it will also be capitalized in the final answer.
 If it is lower case, it will be lower case in the final answer.
 Punctuation and spaces do not need to be modified at all.